 As we’ve discussed, the full-cycle recruiting process divides the whole process into stages.
 There are six stages of full-cycle recruiting.

 Full-cycle recruiting has numerous benefits regardless of your organization’s size.
 The chief of these benefits is increased accountability in the hiring process.
 As a single person owns every stage of the process, your team avoids the confusion that comes with multi-tiered hiring processes.
 For big businesses, this helps cut down on the bureaucracy of large hiring teams.
 For small businesses, full-cycle recruiting reduces the time spent waiting for other members to forward.

 Full-cycle recruiting also creates an improved candidate experience — a top priority for many recruiters across industries today.
 Not only does a better experience make finding qualified candidates easier, but it improves your employer brand.
 By creating a single point of contact throughout the hiring process, recruiting teams can provide the candidate with better communication and a more personalized hiring experience.

 This approach to hiring can also help your recruiters speed up the time-to-fill.
 According to Zippia, the average vacancy costs employers $98 per day, with an average fill time of $4,129 over 42 days.
 As such, speeding up the hiring process is more than the race to find qualified candidates; it is to build a better ROI into the hiring process itself.
 Full-cycle recruiting allows for increased visibility of job postings, a better candidate pipeline, and a streamlined hiring process, all of which contribute to faster hiring.

 Recruiting teams looking to implement a full-cycle recruiting approach to hiring should also consider they will need the right tools to make it happen.
 Qualifi’s on-demand phone interview platform allows a single recruiter to screen more candidates than ever.

-Start your Qualifi pilot today to see how it can fit into a full-cycle recruiting strategy.
+Schedule a demo of Qualifi today to see how it can fit into a full-cycle recruiting strategy.